NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 {{% /panel %}}

 {{% panel title="Web Browser Balloons" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/VideoOnTerrain.java" imgUrl="/img/java/webbrowserballoons_01_250.jpg" %}}
-Demonstrates use of World Wind browser balloons to display HTML, JavaScript, and Flash content to the user in the form of a screen-aligned balloon.
+Demonstrates use of WorldWind browser balloons to display HTML, JavaScript, and Flash content to the user in the form of a screen-aligned balloon.
 There are two browser balloon types: *ScreenBrowserBalloon* which displays a balloon at a point on the screen, and *GlobeBrowserBalloon* which displays a balloon attached to a position on the Globe.
 {{% /panel %}}

 {{% panel title="Annotations" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/Annotations.java" imgUrl="/img/java/annotations_01_250.jpg" %}}
-This example allows you to experiment with the multiple options of World Wind Java annotation feature.
+This example allows you to experiment with the multiple options of WorldWind Java annotation feature.

 Annotations are text labels with support for multiline text, simple HTML and many styling attributes such as font face, size and colors, bubble shapes and background image.
 {{% /panel %}}

 {{% panel title="On Screen Controls" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/AnnotationControls.java" imgUrl="/img/java/annotationcontrols_01_250.jpg" %}}
-Demonstrates the use of World Wind annotations to create simple user interfaces embedded into the World Window.
+Demonstrates the use of WorldWind annotations to create simple user interfaces embedded into the WorldWindow.
 {{% /panel %}}

 {{% panel title="MGRS Graticule" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/MGRSGraticule.java" imgUrl="/img/java/mgrsgraticule_01_250.jpg" %}}